 Submit Your C-Suite for Speaking Opportunities at Relevant Industry Events & Tradeshows

 Research the top relevant industry events and tradeshows, and find speaking opportunities at each, whether a keynote, panel or even hosting your own session with a small group of attendees.
+Make sure you have lots of visuals like signs, banners and custom clothing all showing your company logo and/or name – there is nothing better for branding!
 To determine whether an event is worth considering, look at the list of past speakers, attendee numbers from recent years, retailer attendance and media attendance and coverage from the show.

 Larger events such as CES, Web Summit, IFA or TechCrunch Disrupt require lead times of at least six months, so be sure to research these at the beginning of the year and finalize event plans as soon as possible or register to be notified once the next call for speakers opens.